GameCube Output Comparison

 – If your display only supports VGA, you can use a component-to-VGA converter, or mod the cables for VGA:

-– If you have a PAL GC, you can simply buy a SNES RGB cable that gets sync from composite video (not csync).
+– If you have a PAL GC, you can simply buy an RGB cable that gets sync from composite video (not csync).

 – If you have an NTSC GC, you can buy a cheap S-Video cable.
 It won’t be as good as RGB, but it’s better than composite!

 – Expert option for 240p: You can buy the component cables, mod them for VGA (or buy a component-to-VGA converter), use them in progressive mode and route it though an Extron Emotia (or similar) to force a 240p mode.

 – Expert option for 240p / 480p: You can use Swiss (using either a SD booter, or a modded GC) to force a 240p or 480p mode.
 Forcing 480i to 240p will work regardless of what cable method you choose, making it a great option for NTSC GC’s with S-Video output.